shalslikesepi/oldversion.github.io/_pages/about.md

 Finally, I most recently worked as a data specialist under Dr. Debra Kelly in the Department of Biobehavioral Nursing Science at the UF College of Nursing.
 I worked closely with Dr. Kelly during my previous experience at the Cancer Center and was recruited to continue with her as a paid assistant on three of her protocols.
 I gained immense experience with data management using both OnCore and REDCap interfaces, as well as with parsing the electronic health record.

-In addition to my research, my graduate curriculum has given me a strong foundation in data analysis in SAS and R. Additionally, the majority of my graduate electives have focused on the dynamics and epidemiology of infectious diseases.
+In addition to my research, my graduate curriculum has given me a strong foundation in data analysis in SAS and R. The majority of my graduate electives have focused on the dynamics and epidemiology of infectious diseases.
 Relevant coursework include Virology, Infectious Disease Epidemiology, Epidemiology Methods I and II, and Public Health Computing.
-I am particularly fascinated by emerging pathogens and the complex factors associated with their emergence and spread.
-The application of this knowledge to inform quantitative methods is a forefront that I would like to pivot to explore during my doctoral studies.
+I am particularly fascinated by emerging pathogens and the complex factors associated with their development and spread.
+The application of quantitative modeling methods to this dynamic is a forefront that I would like to pivot to explore during my doctoral studies.

 ## <span style="color:indigo">Interests</span>